sfg5335/nftvault/README.md

-# NFT Fractionalization Vault
+# smol.markets - NFT Fractionalization Platform

 A Solana-based NFT fractionalization platform built with Anchor where users can deposit NFTs into a vault and receive fractional tokens representing ownership.
 Users can then redeem these tokens for random or specific NFTs with configurable fees.

 ## 🎯 Overview

-This project implements a fractional NFT vault system similar to NFTX, where:
+This project implements a fractional NFT marketplace system similar to NFTX, where:

 1. **Deposit NFTs**: Users deposit their NFTs into a collection-specific vault
 2. **Receive Fractional Tokens**: Get tokens representing fractional ownership (1,000,000 tokens per NFT)